Making money with chatbots is now a practical agency model.

 Focusing only on acquisition while neglecting churn control destabilizes Monthly Recurring Revenue.
 Even steady new client acquisition cannot offset high attrition.

 Without monitoring engagement metrics and renewal risk, revenue erosion occurs silently.
-Retention management must be proactive, supported by reporting transparency and periodic performance reviews.
+Retention management must be proactive and supported by transparent reporting and periodic performance reviews.

 Overpromising AI Capability